How to check Magento version:1.x and 2.x?

-1. Use free online tools to check the version just entering your website address, e.g.: MagentoVersion.com;
+1. Use free online tools to check the Magento version online just by entering your website address, e.g.: MagentoVersion.com;

 Find ‘Mage_All_Latest’ in the ‘Package Name’ column.
 The number X.X.X.X (stable) is the version you’ve looked for.

-3. Check the version in the app/Mage.php file of your Magento installation.
+3. The next option on how how to know your Magento version is to check the version in the app/Mage.php file of your Magento installation.
 Look for getVersionInfo() function there, e.g.:

 4. Use SSH to learn the version.
 Login to server via SSH using the root password, navigate to the directory where Magento is installed and type the following command cd /home/username/public_html php -r “include ‘app/Mage.php’; echo ‘Magento version is: ‘, Mage::getVersion(); ”.